Jeffin28/CAYENNE-MQTT-ESP8266/README.md

 <div align="center">

-Better use my library 👍 from the **LIB** folder because I have included some changes in the `Cayenne library` for knowing the  Cayenne MQTT `connection status` and its serial print acknowledgment in Arduino IDE like the below picture.
+Better use my library 👍 from the **LIB** folder because I have included some changes in the `Cayenne library` for knowing the  Cayenne MQTT `connection status` and its serial print acknowledgment in Arduino IDE like the below image.
 It will really help us to know whether the ESP8266 connected or not to the **Cayenne dashboard**.

 </div>